 "I am happy with the performance of the car which has matched our expectations after winter testing.
 The rational and methodical work allowed us to fully understand the F2004.
 We are on the right track.
 It was not necessary to do a revolution (referring to Williams and McLaren who changed almost everything on their respective cars).
 It was enough to improve on last year’s car.
 We have nothing spectacular to show but we made progress in terms of performance.
 I am proud of the team, everyone worked incredibly well.
 It is fantastic".

-Schumacher is not surprised by Renault’s performance:
+You are not surprised by Renault's performance:

 "I expected Renault and Williams to be much closer to us.
 We should not read too much into the lap times, as it is too early to say if this is a true picture of the order among the teams: in fact, I doubt that it is.
 Let’s see how it goes tomorrow".

-It is a curiosity that also intrigues Rubens Barrichello, who is impatient to do the race.
+It is a curiosity that intrigues Rubens Barrichello, who is impatient to do the race.
 He does an eye panoramic tour of the Ferrari garage before speaking to the press:

 "I am very happy with the car.
 We still have some more work to do on the set-up, but the car shows great potential.
-So I think there is more to come from it this weekend, which is encouraging.
+So, I think there is more to come from it this weekend, which is encouraging.
 The car is still quite new for me, as I only got one and a half days running in it in dry conditions.
 I am still learning it.
 We must not read too much into today's result but it is a good way to start the season".

 The Brazilian is not worried by the new rules and the obligation to use one engine per weekend: